C00ldudeNoonan/simple-dbt-runner/README.md

 This repo gives you the ability to run dbt in production using GitHub Actions.
 There are several basic GH Action workflows you can take a modify for your needs:

  - run dbt commands on a [schedule](https://github.com/C00ldudeNoonan/simple-dbt-runner/blob/main/.github/workflows/run_dbt_on_cron.yml)
- - run dbt after merging in a PR to the main branch
+ - run dbt after merging in a PR to the main branch (we recommend only choosing one of these at a time)
    - [full run](https://github.com/C00ldudeNoonan/simple-dbt-runner/blob/main/.github/workflows/run_dbt_on_merge.yml)
    - [state-aware run](https://github.com/C00ldudeNoonan/simple-dbt-runner/blob/main/.github/workflows/run_incremental_dbt_on_merge.yml) (only modified models)
  - dbt CI runs on PR commits to make sure your changes will work